TomatOrg/TomatoDotNet/README.md

 ## Implemented

-- Mostly complete basic MSIL support
+- Mostly complete basic C#/MSIL support
   - Verifies all operations are memory and type safe
   - Classes and Structs
   - Generics